- Day 1 - Auckland / Bay of Islands

 Today you have free day to explore to Auckland, with the inclusion for a return ferry ticket out to explore the volcanic landscape Rangitoto Island, a pest-free island that sits in the Hauraki Gulf near Auckland.
 It is the youngest volcano in New Zealand and offers some great photography opportunities from old lava flow and beautiful Pohutukawa trees.

-East of the Coromandel Peninsula stretches the broad expanse of the Bay of Plenty, an area famed for its harbours, long beaches and prospering towns, through which we pass early.
+The broad expanse of the Bay of Plenty is famed for its harbours, long beaches and prospering towns.
 The bay boasts several islands, including White Island/Whakaari.
 Lying 49 km offshore, this island is the tip of a large underwater volcano, with the crater exposed above sea level.
 A tour around the island offers much of photographic interest, including active steam vents, the brilliant colours of the sulphur, and the surreal textures of this constantly-changing landscape.

 This morning we head out to photograph a geothermal reserve close to Rotorua.
 South of Rotorua, we head to Taupo, visiting Huka Falls en route.
 Although not particularly high, these falls are one of the most voluminous in New Zealand, where the entire Waikato River (New Zealand’s longest river) plunges over an ignimbrite cliffs.
 Afterwards, we journey south past Lake Taupo, New Zealand’s largest lake, and the site of its greatest ever recorded eruption - in 186AD - an event noted by both the Chinese and Romans.
-After arriving at Tongariro National Park, we hike to some of the park’s sublime waterfalls, including Tawhai and Taranaki Falls.
 We spend the evening photographing the sunset over Mt Ruapehu, at 2797m the highest mountain in the North Island, and the country’s loftiest volcano.

 - Day 10 - Tongariro / Taranaki